benizra2/publicApi/README.md

                1. userId
                2. searchString- A string which is attempted to be matched over the 5 most recent locations the user has visited.
 The matching should be fuzzy, and case insensitive

    ***Returns an array of object that is submitted to the POST that closely matches searchString.
-If no match, return empty array***
+If no match, returns empty array***